iibrahimli/entropy_calc/README.md

 `entropy.c` - tries to read all of the file, if not possible proceeds byte by byte.

 `entropy_map.cpp` - a C++ implementation using std::unordered_map instead.
-The overhead here was biggger than I expected.
+The overhead here was more than I expected.